jeffknupp/sandman2/README.md

 rewrite project. `sandman2` is that project.
 While I'll continue to support `sandman` in the nearterm, `sandman2` definitely represents the way forward.

+**NOTE**: `sandman2` is not yet at feature parity with the original `sandman`, but should be soon.
+Getting there is currently the top priority.

 ## Quickstart

 Install sandman2 using `pip`: `$ pip install sandman2`.
 This provides the script